 Source: Zee News

-Due to the success of 4G implementation in India, the future for 5G is very bright.
+Due to the success of 4G implementation in India, the future of 5G is very bright.
 As the world is moving towards green technology, the wireless industry is also leaning towards Green Computing.
-Researchers have already begun to implement this technique for 5G and thus, there still is scope for studying and analysing the effects of implementing Green Computing in 5G wireless networks.
-In case these implementations turn out successful, it will be an added benefit for the Indian market due to the present scenario of pollution levels in the country.
+Researchers have already begun to implement this technique for 5G and thus, there still is scope for studying and analyzing the effects of implementing Green Computing in 5G wireless networks.
+If these implementations turn out successful, it will be an added benefit for the Indian market due to the present scenario of pollution levels in the country.